 What is good manufacturer data?

-At Emission Labs ®we take pride in presenting absolutely correct tube data, which is written on each tube box in detail.
+At we take pride in presenting correct tube data, which is written on each tube box in detail.

 What is a recommended tube tester?

 Why we use the AT1000: The only reason why we use the Amplitrex AT1000 is because it can be bought new, and it can just do what we need.
-There are many AT1000 around, and they work all the same, because the software was never revised ever since 20 years.
-You do need to be well aware of the limitations this tester has.
+There are many AT1000 around, and they work all the same, because the software was never revised or debugged ever since 1995.
+You do need to be well aware of the limitations this brings.
 The default mode is useless for our purpose, and in general too, but we will explain to how to tester can be used in another mode.
 Test results can be good, if you define clearly what the tester is supposed to do.